grip-on-software/monetdb-import/Database_structure.md

         ends or is set to end.
 May be a projected date from the start and thus has a time which is not always correct, but is usually close to the real date.
+    -   **complete_date** - TIMESTAMP: Moment in time at which the tasks in the sprint are completed.
+This may be different than the latest change to an issue within the sprint, and may be not provided for all sprints.

 -   **project**: The projects that were collected.
 The name is the JIRA